Call4Cloud | MMP-C | Autopilot | Device Preparation

 What if….
 Chrome Policies are Failing

-This blog will show you how to troubleshoot the Intune Chrome Device config policy when it’s giving you the famous -2016281112 (remediation failed) error.
+This blog will show you how to troubleshoot the Intune Chrome Device config policy when it gives the famous -2016281112 (remediation failed) error.

 Blocking chrome extensions but whitelist specific ones – Page 2 – Microsoft Tech Community